diana-vu-revature/hiworld/Readme.md

-# Card Game App
+# Pizza Order App
-A jank example of a card game
+A jank example of a pizza ordering application.